mwlon/pcodec/pco/README.md

 * Pco will always try to process all numbers, and it will fail if insufficient bytes are available.
 For instance, during decompression Pco will try to fill the entire `&mut [T]` passed in, returning an insufficient data error if the `&[u8]` passed in is not long enough.

-# Advanced

-## Custom Data Types

-Small data types can be efficiently compressed in expansion: for example, compressing `u16` data as a sequence of `u32` values.
-The only cost to using a larger datatype is a very small increase in chunk metadata size.

-When necessary, you can implement your own data type via `pco::data_types::NumberLike` and (if the existing implementations are insufficient) `pco::data_types::UnsignedLike` and `pco::data_types::FloatLike`.

-The maximum legal precision of a custom data type is currently 128 bits.